 Earn More by Starting Your Own Business

 What do these statistics tell us?
 To earn an above average income as a photographer, you need to start your own photography business.
 This allows you to hire assistants and create a strong brand ( a brand doesn’t need to be a fancy name and logo.
 In the photography world your brand could simply be your name).

 Upgrade your Sales & Promotion Skills

-To get to the top of the “best-paid photography jobs list”, you don't only need photography skills, but you also need sales and promotion skills!
+To get to the top of the “best-paid photography jobs list”, you don’t only need to improve your photography skills, but you also need solid communication, sales, and marketing skills!

-Once you have your small professional photography business up and running (Do not rush!
-Plan it well!) the best-paid photography jobs are in these categories:
+Once you have your small professional photography business up and running the best-paid photography jobs are in these categories:

 |Architecture Photography||Architects, real estate agents|

 |Corporate Photography||Companies CEOs & owners|